 - You can get wet – it may sound funny, but sitting in a wet seat just before a date with your bae isn’t a good idea.
 You’ll look like you just peed in your pants.

-- Car interior can have the smell of moisture – you know that awful smell of some dirty old room without light, well, your car could smell similar if you don’t dry the seats.
+- Car interior can have the smell of moisture – you know that awful smell of some dirty old room without light?
+Well, your car could smell similar if you don’t dry the seats.

 - Mold can occur in your seats – it’s unhealthy for everybody riding in your car.

-Is Winter Time Bad For Seat Drying?
+Is Winter Time Bad For Drying Wet Car Seats?

 What Time Of The Day Is The Best?